What is a concept map? The Complete Guide

 The concept map’s structure can be characterized by 3 major elements:

-1. Hierarchical structure – the diagram organizes the elements starting from the most general to more specific ones.
+1. Hierarchical structure – the diagram organizes the elements starting from the most general to more specific ones, like a hierarchy map.

 2. The layout is flexible – one of the differentiating factors from other topic maps is the free form structure.
 You are able to arrange the diagram from top to bottom exactly how you imagine it, without any kind of limitations.
 Besides the position of the topics, you can add as many relationships as you want between concepts.
 There is no restriction that only allows you to connect to ideas.